 - From 1993 the MK3 Golf GTi and the 1994 Golf VR6 version of the GTi wants the 205/50R15 Pirelli Cinturato P7.

 Independent Tyre Test - The Results

-In the world of modern tyres it is common place to come across a tyre test.
-However in the world of classic tyres the investment never seems to be there to do a proper modern tyre test.
-However a German magazine in July 2016 conducted this modern tyre test using classic tyres.
+In the world of modern tyres it is commonplace to come across a tyre test.
+Sadly in the world of classic tyres, the investment never seems to be there to do a proper modern tyre test.
+However, a German magazine in July 2016 conducted this modern tyre test using classic tyres.
 This classic tyre test has been translated from German to English.
 What is remarkable in this tyre test is quite how well the PIRELLI CINTURATO ™ CN36 classic tyre performed in the table at the end.
-The scores in this table are not scored in relationship to the other tyres in the test, so when a score of 1 is recorded, then that is a perfect score for a classic tyre or a modern tyre.
+The scores in this table are not scored in relation to the other tyres in the test, so when a score of 1 is recorded, then that is a perfect score for a classic tyre or a modern tyre.
 It is wonderful to see that these classic PIRELLI CINTURATO ™ CN36 tyres can give such exemplary results.